Skip to main content

 So, how do you choose the right market niche for your firm?
 There are a few things to keep in mind to help you.

 A great place to start is by looking at the clients you have now.
-See which ones you enjoy working with or what makes them desirable as a client.
+Which ones do you enjoy working with?
+What makes them desirable as a client?

 Take note of things like industry and size.
 This will give you an idea of ones that may be the most lucrative or the clients with the largest potential for growth in the future.